koushikakousue-ops/Guava-Gaurd/Design.md

 The use of banana pseudostem also helps convert agricultural waste into a value-added material.

-### 2.3 Tapioca Starch
+### 2.2 Tapioca Starch

-Tapioca starch is used as a natural binding material between the rice husk biochar layer and the banana pseudostem cellulose layer.
+Tapioca starch is used as a natural binding material between the banana pseudostem cellulose layer and the rice husk biochar layer.

 It helps hold the two functional layers together and provides adhesion during liner preparation.

 The amount of tapioca starch will need to be optimized so that sufficient bonding is achieved without excessively blocking the pores required for gas and moisture movement.

+### 2.3 Rice Husk

+Rice husk is an abundant agricultural residue generated during rice processing.

+Instead of treating rice husk only as agricultural waste, it can be converted into biochar through pyrolysis.

+Rice husk biochar is proposed as the ethylene-scavenging material because of its porous structure and adsorption properties.

 ## 3. Layer Structure

-### 3.1 Layer 1: Rice Husk Biochar-Based Ethylene-Scavenging Layer

-Rice husk is cleaned, dried and converted into biochar through controlled pyrolysis.

-The prepared biochar is processed to obtain a suitable particle size and incorporated into the ethylene-scavenging layer.

-The porous structure of the biochar is intended to adsorb a portion of the ethylene present around the stored fruit.

-This may help reduce ethylene accumulation and potentially delay the ripening process.

-### 3.2 Binding Interface: Tapioca Starch

-A tapioca starch-based binder is used between the two functional layers.

-It helps maintain adhesion between the rice husk biochar layer and the banana pseudostem cellulose layer.

-The binder concentration will be optimized during further development.

-### 3.3 Layer 2: Banana Pseudostem Cellulose-Based Layer
+### 3.1 Layer 1: Banana Pseudostem Cellulose-Based Layer

 Banana pseudostem is cleaned and processed to obtain a cellulose-rich fibrous material.